-F. Time Frame for Resolution
+Time Frame for Resolution

-The University seeks to resolve all reports within sixty (60) business days of the initial report.
+The University seeks to resolve all reports within ninety (90) business days of the initial report.
 All time frames expressed in this Policy are meant to be guidelines rather than rigid requirements.

-Extenuating circumstances may arise which require the extension of time frames, including extension beyond 60 days.
+Extenuating circumstances may arise which require the extension of time frames, including extension beyond 90 days.
 Extenuating circumstances may include the complexity and scope of the allegations, the number of witnesses involved, the availability of the parties or witnesses, the effect of a concurrent criminal investigation, any intervening school breaks or vacations, or other unforeseen circumstances.

 In general, a Complainant and Respondent can expect that the process will proceed according to the time frames provided in this Policy.
 In the event that the investigation and resolution exceed such time frames, the University will notify all parties of the reason(s) for the delay and the expected adjustment in time frames.
-Best efforts will be made to complete the process in a timely manner by balancing principles of thoroughness and fundamental fairness, promptness and impartiality from the initial investigation to the final result.
+Best efforts will be made to complete the process in a timely manner by balancing principles of thoroughness and fundamental fairness with promptness.